nbonamy/unit_test_coverage_is_not_enough/README.md

-# Unit Test Coverage is useless
+# Unit Test Coverage is not enough

 Unit Test Coverage tells you which part of the code are not tested.
 It does not tell you if they are tested properly.